 Let’s clear up some persistent myths about feline vision and behavior in low-light conditions.
 One of the most widespread misconceptions is that cats have perfect night vision and can see in absolute darkness.
 As we’ve discussed, this simply isn’t true.
 While their night vision is impressive, cats still need some ambient light to see.
 In complete darkness, they’re as blind as we are.

 Another myth suggests that all cats prefer darkness and should be kept in dim conditions.
 This oversimplification ignores individual variation.
-Some cats genuinely enjoy brighter environments and seem more comfortable when lights are on.
+Some cats enjoy brighter environments and seem more comfortable when lights are on.
 Others are perfectly content in quite dim settings.
 There’s no one-size-fits-all approach to feline lighting preferences.

 A black cat in the dark with bright yellow eyes.